Duke-GCB/SciComp-Materials/slurm/README.md

 requirements.
 But often times these are not stated, so we can take another approach.
 On HARDAC and on the DSCR, each job is allowed 2 GB RAM/core by default.
 Try the default via `srun` or `sbatch`.
-If your job was killed, look at the log files or immediately with squeue.
+If your job was killed, look at the output files or immediately with squeue.
 If it show a memory error, you went over.
 Ask for more and try again.

 Once the job has finished, ask the scheduler how much RAM was used by using the